torvalds/linux/Documentation/vm/frontswap.rst

 or the store fails AND the page is invalidated.
 This ensures stale data may never be obtained from frontswap.

-If properly configured, monitoring of frontswap is done via debugfs in the `/sys/kernel/debug/frontswap` directory.
+If properly configured, monitoring of frontswap is done via defs in the `/sys/kernel/de/frontswap` directory.
 The effectiveness of frontswap can be measured (across all swap devices) with:

 ``failed_stores``